EddieIvan01/iox/README.md

 And what's more, `iox` provides traffic encryption feature.
 Actually, you can use `iox` as a simple ShadowSocks.

-Of course, because `iox` is written in Go, the static-link-program is a little large, raw program is 2.2MB (800KB for UPX compression)
+Of course, because `iox` is written in Go, the static-link-program is a little large, raw program is 2.2MB (800KB after UPX compression)

 ## Feature